allaccountstaken/automl_v_hyperdrive/README.md

 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.

 Selected financial ratios were used to produce unique risk profiles according to CAMELS valuation framework.
-This framework is used to assess performance along 6 risk dimensions, namely Capital, Assets, Management, Earnings, Liquidity, and Sensitivity to market risk, hence the abbreviation.
-It was assumed that a failing bank will exceed its risk capacity along several diminsion and eventually would face a liquidity crises.
+This framework is used to assess performance along 6 risk dimensions, namely Capital, Assets, Management, Earnings, Liquidity, and Sensitivity to market risk.
+It was assumed that a failed bank will exceed its risk capacity along several diminsion and eventually would face a liquidity crises.
 For more information about CAMELS framework please visit https://en.wikipedia.org/wiki/CAMELS_rating_system

-Financial metrics recorded in the last reports of the failing banks should  have a predictive power that is needed to forecast future failures.
-Due to significant class imbalances and taking into account costs accosiated with financial distress, the model should aim to maximize recall score.
+Financial metrics recorded in the last reports of the failed banks should have predictive power that is needed to forecast future failures.
+Due to significant class imbalances and taking into account costs accosiated with financial distress, the model should aim to maximize the recall score.
 In other words, accuracy is probably not the best metrics, as Type II error needs to be minimized.

-Benchmark model was created in order to better understand the requirements.
+Basic benchmark model was created in order to better understand the requirements.
 Sklearn `traing-test-split` was used with `StandardScaler` to prepare for Gradient Boosting tree-based `GridSearch`, optimizing for recall.
 The resulting model performed reasonably well on the testing dataset with AUC of 0.97.
 Out-of-sample results were also very promising as recall scores  were ranging from 0.76 to 1.

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.